tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Part_3.md

 Izzy hears me and joins in, her authoritative tone echoing my command.
 "Back to back!
 Hold your positions!
 Don't shoot unless you're certain of your target!"

 Clutching my radio, I quickly press the transmit button, desperate to establish a connection with any outside help.
-“This is Logan at the community center!
+“This is Tohannie at the community center!
 We're under attack!
 We need backup!
 Repeat, we need backup now!”

 Static answers my call.
 My heart sinks, but I try again, adjusting the frequency in hopes of finding a clear channel.
 “Anyone, please!
 We're being attacked by...”
 I hesitate, knowing how it would sound, “...by something not human!”